wout/dat-metadata-standard/README.md

 **Note**: Dependency tokens should be burned after minting to free up the UTxOs.

 ## License
-Venster Metadata Standard is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode).
+DAT Metadata Standard is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode).